Adlink-ROS/neuronbot2/README.md

 ![](readme_resource/nb2_opening_re.gif)

 Now, it's time to launch your NeuronBot2 and do a Robotic-Hello-World thing -- teleop it.

+If you are looking for the NeuronBot2 simulation, please jump to [Bring up in Simulation](https://github.com/Adlink-ROS/neuronbot2#bring-up-in-simulation).

 ### Launch NeuronBot2
 Open a new terminal (Ctrl + Alt + t).
    ```